veithly/spoon-core/README.md

 spoon_react_mcp agent loaded
 ```

-For comprehensive documentation and examples, see the [MCP README](spoon_ai/mcp/README.md).
+For comprehensive documentation and examples, see the [MCP Tools README](spoon_ai/tools/README_MCP_TOOLS.md).

 ## 🧩 Agent Framework

-SDCF provides a powerful Agent framework that supports two ways of use:
+SDCF provides a powerful Agent framework for creating custom agents with your own tools and logic.
-1. Using predefined Agents - Simple declaration and execution
-2. Custom Agents - Creating your own tools and logic

 ### ReAct Intelligent Agent